datacarpentry/semester-biology/materials/paths-R.md

 data = read_csv('/Users/ethan/Downloads/shrub-dimensions-labeled.csv')
 ```

+* This successfully loads the data because we've told it exactly where the file is

 * Folders/Directories are separate by `/` with the file name at the end
 * Windows shows `\` or `\\` as the separator, but `/` works on all operating systems so use it
 * Include the file extension (the part after the `.`)

 * Paths can also be relative
+* Do this by not including a starting `/`

 ```r
 'Downloads/shrub-dimensions-labeled.csv'